Related Articles

 What Are the Different Types of Savings Accounts?

-There are many types of savings accounts available that could help grow your money over time.
-You may see different names depending on the bank you go to, but the accounts typically fall under the following categories: traditional, online, high-yield, and money markets.
-We’ll cover all of them.
+There are many types of savings accounts available that could help grow your money over time, but they typically fall into the following categories: traditional, online, high-yield, and money markets.

 Traditional Savings Accounts

-Since traditional banks, by definition, have charters, the deposits there are insured by the Federal Deposit Insurance Corporation (FDIC).
-Similarly, Credit Union deposits are insured by the National Credit Union Association (NCUA).
-In both cases, this means your money is protected up to certain limits in the unlikely case that the institution goes under.1
+Since traditional banks, by definition, have charters, deposits at these institutions are insured by the Federal Deposit Insurance Corporation (FDIC).
+Similarly, credit union deposits are insured by the National Credit Union Association (NCUA).

 Traditional savings accounts usually have rates (expressed as Annual Percentage Yield or APY) under 1.00%.
-If fact, the average rate on these accounts as of July 17, 2023, was about 0.40% APY.2
+In fact, the average APY on these accounts as of July 2024 is about 0.45%.1 These rates are significantly lower than other savings account types, so while your money may still grow in value, it will likely do so more slowly than it would in a high-yield savings account.

-Another note with these accounts is that they may have withdrawal limits restricting the number of times you’re able to take money out of the account or the amount of money you may remove at once.4
+It’s worth noting that these accounts may have withdrawal limits restricting the number of times you’re able to take money out of the account or the amount of money you may remove at once.4

 Online Savings Accounts